dejanbatanjac/dejanbatanjac.github.io/_posts/2019-09-17-Resnet inside.md

 While it has lot of sense to regularize at the end.

+Nice would be also to use stride 2 convolution instead of max pooling.

-Also interesting is the [Preact resnet](https://arxiv.org/abs/1603.05027) idea.
+Check also the [Preact resnet](https://arxiv.org/abs/1603.05027) idea.